olmoshbtn/AirBnB_clone/README.md

 ![AirBnB Clone implementation](https://lh3.googleusercontent.com/pw/ACtC-3eYaqg89XL26Y_DFvTLt4MW-w3C7u1gw9aK8c0lhiC3RYHVdLguOuWW7LZdXu5h0117WqFc9OYEYpAQOnyj6ldRz8EXusQW9_QS5IgmbBnEafXvaXsQVIQleFWUxl31_nOfc68hip5XvQjKooJzWgY=w960-h512-no?authuser=1)

 ### Roadmap and documentation
+The application won't be built all at once, but step by step.
+Here it is our roadmap and each step respective documentation:

 **1. The console** [doing]
 * how to start it
 * how to use it